scala/scala3/docs/docs/reference/other-new-features/principled-meta-programming.md

 That is, the `showExpr` method converts its `Expr` argument to a string (`code`), and lifts the result back to an `Expr[String]` using the `toExpr` wrapper.

+**Note**: the `toExpr` extension method can be ommited by importing an implicit conversion with `import scala.quoted.autolift._`.
+The programmer is able to declutter slightly the code at the cost of readable _phase distinction_ between stages.

 ## Implementation

 ### Syntax